mkewx/mkewx/_posts/2026-03-12-the-incredible-bronze-fonz-issue-2-leather-weather.md

 **PANEL 4:**
 *Clouds start creeping in over downtown.
 A tourist couple walks up mid-selfie.*

-TOURIST: "Excuse me, are,
-like, a Happy Days statue?"
+TOURIST: "Excuse me, are you supposed to be a Happy Days statue?"

 FONZ: "Baby, I'm *the* Happy Days statue."